Barry – castle

 Architecture

-The castle was situated not far from the coast of the Bristol Channel and near the harbour, which was sheltered by the Barry Island in the south-east.
-Originally, it was a small wood and earth stronghold with a diameter of about 35 meters, protected by a 10-meter-wide ditch and wooden and earth fortifications in the form of a palisade.
+The castle was situated on a slight rise of the ground, between a shallow valley with a stream flowing through it to the north and the close coast of the Bristol Channel to the south.
+Nearby was also a small harbour, which had calm waters thanks to Barry Island to the southeast.
+Originally, Barry was a small wood and earth stronghold (ringwall) with a diameter of about 35 meters, protected by a 10-meter-wide ditch and wood and earth fortifications in the form of a palisade.
+All internal buildings were probably also made of wood or half-timbered.

 At the end of the 13th century, the castle had two stone, corner, rectangular buildings: north-east and north-west, connected by a wall on the north side and a defensive circuit in the south, which separated a small courtyard between them.
 The eastern building had a separate room inside in the southern part with a small square wall recess in the eastern wall.
 The larger northern room had a clay floor, while its northern part could have a cellar.
+A shallow projection could have protruded from the eastern wall, probably to serve as a latrine.
 The west building was supposed to have dimensions of 7.3 x 14.5 meters and walls about 1.1 meters thick.
+Like the house opposite, two of its walls formed part of the defensive perimeter.

 The entrance to the castle led through a pointed portal with a portcullis, double doors 1.9 meters wide and a drawbridge leading to the vaulted gate passage.
 Above there was a small room that may have served as a chapel.
 From the south, it was illuminated by a pointed window with a moulded dripstone on two consoles in the shape of human heads: a knight and a lady.
 The internal equipment of the oratory consisted of a wall niche and a stone piscina with a drain.
 The altar could be placed in the window recess of the second, eastern opening, moreover, there had to be a mechanism to operate the portcullis.
 The upper floor of the gatehouse was connected by the aforementioned passage with the adjacent hall building and by the curving passage with the wall-walk in the crown of the defensive wall on the north-eastern side.
 The probably not preserved northern wall of the gatehouse was very thin, perhaps even of a half-timbered structure.